ermites-io/obytes/README.md

 Allows to obfuscate bytes of a set of bytes according to a user defined bitmask. a single byte becomes two obfuscated bytes and so forth.

+the default mask is each bit is interjected with a random bit.